emilisto/Likeablelist/README.md

 Likeablelist
 ============

-A simple jQuery plugin to make a UL list into a "A, B and 3 other people like this thing" that can be expanded.
+A simple jQuery plugin to make a UL list into a `A, B and 3 other people like this thing` that can be expanded.
 The verbs and separators can be customized to fit different needs.
 A click event is bound that toggles expansion/folding of the list.

 Usage
 -----